everx-labs/ton-nfc-client/README.md

 - Check that everywhere you have iOS11+ deployment version.
 Otherwise, pod installation will complain about it.

 - Also there is possibility that you have to link libswiftCoreNFC library manually.
-For this go to **Target->Application -> Build Phases -> Link Binary With Librarie** and add **libswiftCoreNFC.tbd**.
+For this go to **Target->Application -> Build Phases -> Link Binary With Libraries** and add **libswiftCoreNFC.tbd**.

 - Go to **Project -> Application -> Build Settings -> Search Paths -> Library Search Paths** and check that you have at least **swift-5.2** everywhere.